“The closest Western Civilisation has come to unity since the Congress of Vienna in 1815 was the week the Sgt. Pepper

 Fanque’s circus came to Ireland in the summer of 1850, kicking off an extensive tour with some equestrian events at Portobello Gardens, followed by six nights in a music hall on Abbey Street, the very same street where the Beatles played their only Irish show on November 7, 1963.

 After these engagements in Portobello and Abbey Street, Pablo Fanque brought his circus to Dún Laoghaire, then called Kingstown.

 An advert placed in The Freeman’s Journal on June 17th, 1850 read: “Mons.
 P.F. feels a pleasure in announcing to the inhabitants of KINGSTOWN, that he has made arrangements to give THREE GRAND DAY AND EVENING FETES on THURSDAY, June 20th; FRIDAY, 21st: and SATURDAY, 22nd, in a splendid Mammoth Marquee erected in GLASTHULE TERRACE, capable of holding Two Thousand persons at one time.”
 The ad also lists further Irish dates in Clonmel, Carlow, Kilkenny, Waterford and Tipperary, and concluding with “a short season” in Limerick.

 Fanque is also mentioned in the song ‘Ritz’ by the band Cockney Rebel in addition to the Beatles classic, inspiring popular culture a full century after his death.

 The Waterford News carried this review of Pablo’s circus on July 12, 1850:

 Bray is another seaside town located further south on the DART line from Dún Laoghaire.
 In the 1950s and 1960s, Bray became a very popular seaside resort, especially amongst Liverpudlians, as Liverpool was a short cruise across the Irish sea.
 Bray’s bandstand regularly hosted performances from a group called Sergeant Pepper’s Big Brass Band.

 While it is just local speculation, there appears to be some credence to the theory that the Bray bandstand house band partially inspired the best known album of all time.
-David McWilliams told me Wayne Rooney’s Grandmother revealed that she and her husband honeymooned in Bray, adding some more weight to the story.
+David McWilliams informs me that Wayne Rooney’s Grandmother honeymooned in Bray, adding more weight to the story.